BPMSTC/HawkinsSpr26/README.md

 npm install express cors dotenv openai npm install openai

-To run the project locally, input the following: cd backend; npm start;
+To run the project locally, input the following for backend:
+-cd backend
+-node server.js

-and in a different terminal:
+For Frontend in a seperate terminal:
-cd ..\cyoa; ng serve --open;
+-cd cyoa
+-ng serve